13th World Festival of Youth and Students: Reception

-Contemporary news reports in the Western world in general saw the Thirteenth Festival of Youth and Students as a failed effort on the part of Kim Il Sung, and the North Korean government, to increase their standing in the international community.
+Contemporary news reports in the Western world in general saw the festival as a failed effort on the part of Kim Il Sung, and the North Korean government, to increase their standing in the international community.
 Through constant surveillance of the population and other restrictions, the North Korean government attempted to shield its population from foreign influence, but inevitably the festival had an external impact on the home population.

 Twenty journalists from the United States attended the festival.
 Nicholas Kristof recounted that "native North Koreans seem willing and happy to talk to foreigners, but conversations often sound exceedingly unnatural and fake and that it is rare for a minute to pass without a Korean offering praise to the 77-year-old 'great leader'."

-Some historians, however, posit that reporters rhetorically reduced the coverage of the Festival of Youth and Students to the North Korea / South Korea issue and the regime of North Korea, failing to discuss the actual content of the festival.
+Some historians, however, posit that reporters rhetorically reduced the coverage of the festival to the North Korea / South Korea issue and the regime of North Korea, failing to discuss the actual content of the festival.
 From this perspective, reporters reducing the festival to a mere manipulation device for North Korea were guilty of the same qualities they sought to criticize.
 Some claim this journalistic bias gave a skewed international perception of the true meaning of the festival.